-"All Star" by Smash Mouth is not only considered the Signature Song of the entire Shrek franchise but a great one because it captures his humorous and great nature.
+"All Star" by Smash Mouth is not only considered the Signature Song of the entire Shrek franchise and its Memetic Mutation (being a meme in its own right) but a great one because it captures his humorous and grandiose nature.
 "Somebody once told me the world is gonna roll me..."

 "Bad Reputation" captures the spirit of Shrek defeating all of Lord Farquaad's knights nicely because of the rocking beats.